- What We Do

 Hotjar offers pricing plans for businesses of all sizes.

 Pros: Hotjar gives you insights into how your site can be optimized in the future.

 Cons: It’s a large site that can affect your load time.

 If you’re doing paid advertising, a good option is Programmatic advertising.
 It’s the use of software to automate your media purchase, so your ads get displayed automatically, based on data.

 Programmatic media buying solutions let you cut down on the amount of time you spend searching for the right networks to advertise on.
-A good tool for this is ChoiceStream, which can process a lot of data from your audience.
+A good tool for this is LinkedIn Programmatic Ads, which can process a lot of data from your audience.

-Your ads then become more relevant to the people you’re targeting.
+Pros: Your ads can easily be relevant to the people you’re targeting.